lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 - We show a message to the user saying ```Please wait```.
 This is because we will perform an asynchronous operation that could take a moment, and it is nice to let the user know what's happening.
 On the next line, we also disable the ```AddButton``` to avoid that the user presses the button again while the operation is active.

 The next execution block is placed in a ```try/catch``` so that we catch any potential error and inform the user accordingly.
 The ```HttpClient``` may throw an exception if the server is down, or if there is a server error for example.
-If such an exception occurs, we need to make sure that the application doesn't crash and that the user knows what happened.
+If such an exception occurs, we need to make sure that the application doesn't crash, and that the user knows what happened.

 - We create the URL out of the URL template declared as a constant higher up.
 In this URL, the first and second numbers are defined as ```{num1}``` and ```{num2}```.

 - The next line is the call to the ```GetStringAsync``` method of the ```HttpClient```.
-This method is asynchronous, like the name shows.
+This method is asynchronous, like the name suggests.
 This is why we use the ```await``` keyword when we call it.

 > Note: Calling the method with the ```await``` keyword does not block the method's execution.
-It means that the user interface will remaind usable.
+It means that the user interface will remain usable.
 This is why informing the user is important.

 - If everything works well, we show the result of the operation to the user.
 In this sample I am also showing the type of the result, which is a string (as returned by the web service).
-Later we will see how we can modify this part to make it more convenient to use.
+[Later we will see how we can modify this part](./refactoring-client.md) to make it more convenient to use.

 - Outside of the try/catch block, we check if there was an error.
 Note that you cannot use DisplayAlert asynchronously from within the ```catch``` block because the ```await``` keyword is not allowed there.
 This is why we saved the potential error, and later we check if there was an error, and show the message to the user if needed.

-- Finally we re-enable the ```AddButton``` so the user can try another operation.
+- Finally, we re-enable the ```AddButton``` so the user can try another operation.

 ## Testing the app